neomundi-io/llm-cartography/README.md

 NeoMundi measures, attests, transmits.
 Governance remains the responsibility of those who operate the service.
 The cartography is partial by construction and provisional by honesty — it covers a finite set of services at a dated moment, and the instrument progresses through versioned increments.

-NeoMundi Recherche, a French not-for-profit association (loi 1901), is based in Vannes, France.
+NeoMundi Recherche, a French not-for-profit association (loi 1901), is based in Paris, France.
 It publishes the cartography and sells nothing.
-Derived commercial activities are carried by a separate legal entity (Louis M Sàrl, Morges, Switzerland) which engages only with users of generative services, and never with measured providers.
+Derived commercial activities are carried by a separate legal entity (Louis M Sàrl, Morges, Switzerland).

 ## How to cite